gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 NOTE: There are other types of specialty MOSFETs which have even more pins, such as current-measurement MOSFETs.

-{{% img src="mosfet-four-terminal-internal-diagram.gif" width="350" caption="Internal diagram of a MOSFET showing the four connections, including the substrate (body) pin.
+{{% figure src="mosfet-four-terminal-internal-diagram.gif" width="350" caption="Internal diagram of a MOSFET showing the four connections, including the substrate (body) pin.
 Image from http://www.muzique.com/news/mosfet-body-diodes/." %}}

 Another interesting note is that without the connection of the substrate to the source, the MOSFET source and drain connections would be identical, and there would be no need to separately identify them